- Home

 How trastuzumab works

-Your treatment team may refer to trastuzumab by a brand name, such as Herzuma, Kanjinti or Ogivri.
-It is also known by the brand name Herceptin, though this version is now rarely used in Australia.
 Trastuzumab works by attaching itself to HER2+ breast cancer cells, destroying the cells or reducing their ability to divide and grow.
-Trastuzumab also encourages the body’s own immune cells to help find and destroy the cancer cells.
+It also encourages the body’s own immune cells to help find and destroy cancer cells.
+Usually used in combination with chemotherapy drugs for early breast cancer, trastuzumab can increase the effect of the chemotherapy.

 Side effects of trastuzumab